IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

 See IG's FIX OTC API Rules of Engagement document for details of the supported and required Message and Fields.

 IG provides pricing on the Underlying Instrument for the Knock-out.
-The price used for trading at a specific Barrier Price (Knock-out Level) must be derived using the Strike Price and Underlying Price as described in the [PreTrade](#PreTrade) section of this document.
+The price used for trading at a specific Barrier Price (Knock-out Level) must be derived using the Barrier Price and Underlying Price as described in the [PreTrade](#PreTrade) section of this document.

 The applicable Barrier and Strike Prices are defined in the ComplexEvents group in the Instrument component of Security Definition messages.
 This is described in [PreTrade](#PreTrade).
 For Knock-out CFDs the Strike Price and the Barrier Price are identical.